Love isn’t just a feeling. It’s also a skill and a series of decisions.

 With these journal prompts, we’ve been rummaging around in our minds and hearts for the last 13 days, exploring what makes us tick and connecting to how it relates back to God.
 Today, we’re exploring how we love.
 If you are just now beginning the journaling journey, start with Day 1.
 It explains the whole concept.
-The rest of the prompts are in the carousel, below.
-Just start with the oldest one and work your way forward.

 Read the verse, below, and let it sink into your soul.